excalidraw/excalidraw/src/packages/excalidraw/README.md

 1. `exportedElements`: An array of [non deleted elements](https://github.com/excalidraw/excalidraw/blob/6e45cb95dbd7a8be1859c7055b06957298e3097c/src/element/types.ts#L76) which needs to be exported.
 2. `appState`: [AppState](https://github.com/excalidraw/excalidraw/blob/4c90ea5667d29effe8ec4a115e49efc7c340cdb3/src/types.ts#L33) of the scene.
 3. `canvas`: The `HTMLCanvasElement` of the scene.

+#### `langCode`

+Determines the language of the UI.
+For available language codes, check [src/i18n.ts](https://github.com/excalidraw/excalidraw/blob/master/src/i18n.ts).
+Defaults to `en` (English).

+#### `onLangChange`

+This callback in triggered when language is changed when the `langCode` prop passed to the Excalidraw component changes.
+It is also invoked on initial mount.

+#### `renderFooter`

+Function that renders (returns JSX) custom UI footer.
+For example, you can use this to render language picker that was previously being rendered by Excalidraw itself (for now,you'll need to implement your own language picker).